bimdata/sso-invitation-email-sender/README.md

 This is an example of SSO invitations manager.
 It sends an email to the invited user and automatically accepts invitations.

 ## Customization
-To customize emails, you must change `src/templates/content.html` and `src/templates/title.txt`
+To customize emails, you must change `src/templates/content.html`, `src/templates/content.txt` and `src/templates/title.txt` All content of `title.txt` must be on one line to avoid security issues or an error will be raised.

 ## Config